EeraboinaKeerthi/Hypothesis_Testing/README.md

 # Hypothesis_Testing

-Let us consider a subset of the survey responses from users who identified as Data Scientists fron Stack-overflow survey.
+Let us consider a subset of the survey responses from users who identified as Data Scientists from Stack-overflow survey.

 Hypothesizing about the mean: